PharosProtocol/core-v0/test/README.md

 # Testing
-Testing is primarily performed using Forge.
-For lots of reasons but especially bc I do not want to spend the next two days fighting ts compilers and package managers.
+Testing code is very much still a WIP.
+The most comprehensive test is the end to end test.
+Each module implemented should also feature a single unit test and an invariant test (partially implemented).

-## Tools
+## Forge

-### Foundry
-The majority of tests are written using Forge.
+The majority of tests are written using Foundry.
 Anvil is used for local fork node running.

-### Brownie
-Brownie is used for simple tests and console functionality.
-Expected to be run with Anvil node using `brownie console --network anvil`.

 ## Test Types